 Configure the Security Incident form

 You can configure your Security Incidents to show historical scan tasks and reports pulled from Malwarebytes.
-Once configured, you can easily view a scan's live status and detected threats on an associated endpoint directly in the Security Incident.
+Once configured, the Security Incident displays live status of scans and detected threats on an endpoint.
 Follow the steps to add Malwarebytes Scan Tasks and Scan Reports to your Security Incidents.

 - Open an existing Security Incident.
 In the Security Incident form: